 Before you leave your consultation, you can ask any questions that you have and find out about any financing options if this is desired.
 You will also be given the option to schedule your blepharoplasty procedure that same day if you are ready.

-Blepharoplasty Frequently Asked Questions
+Frequently Asked Questions about Blepharoplasty

 As a patient, you probably have many questions about having eyelid surgery.
 Here are answers to some of the most frequently asked questions that can give you more general information about what it is like to have a blepharoplasty procedure.
 Patients that undergo eyelid surgery may also wish other plastic surgery treatments.
 Facelift and rhinoplasty are other surgical procedures that can be combined.